chief-of-state/chief-of-state/docs/configuration.md

 Advanced users can use any of the following [environment variables](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#exporters) to tweak the OpenTelemetry Agent before starting CoS.

 ### Read side configurations
 The CoS can handle as many as read sides one desires.
+There are two ways to configure the read sides

+#### Via yaml configuration file(s) - Recommended
 CoS read side are configured using a readside configuration files.
 One can bundle all the readside configuration files into a _single yaml file_ or in separate files and have them in a _folder_.
 The following settings are required to define a read side yaml configuration file: